HDLMake/hdl-make/docs/index.rst

    git submodule init
    git submodule update

 Alternatively, if you only want to download the design submodule dependencies the design needs, we can use the ``hdlmake fetch`` feature as the required remote modules are already listed in the provided ``Manifest.py``.
-As the ``Git`` remote  modules directives doesn't point to a specific branch or commit id, ``hdlmake`` will only clone the listed repositories in the ``fetchto`` folder and then will checkout the appropriated commits by previously interrogating the ``git submodule`` mechanism.
+As the ``Git`` remote modules directives doesn't point to a specific branch or commit id, ``hdlmake`` will only clone the listed repositories in the ``fetchto`` folder and then will checkout the appropriate commits by previously interrogating the ``git submodule`` mechanism.

 .. code-block:: bash